Three Little Chickpeas

 Scale

-• 1 (12 ounce) package Firm or Extra firm tofu
+• 1 (12 ounce) package firm or extra firm tofu or super firm tofu

 • ¼ cup tablespoons tamari or low sodium soy sauce